-The step-by-step process of preparing divorce documents at Onlinedivorce.com makes it easy on you.
+The step-by-step process of preparing divorce documents at Onlinedivorce.com makes it easy for you.
 We help prepare all of the necessary divorce forms and provide detailed written instructions on how to file your divorce in Michigan.

-Even though Michigan has unique divorce forms and filing requirements, our online system can provide you with exactly what you need and provide instructions on how to file.
+Even though Michigan has unique divorce forms and filing requirements, our online system provides the exact forms necessary along with instructions on how to file.
 We have helped thousands of people prepare their divorce documents for filing.

-If you and your spouse agree on the terms of the divorce and want an amicable dissolution to your marriage, why should the process get drawn out and why should you spend money on lawyers?
+If you and your spouse agree on the terms of the divorce and want an amicable dissolution to your marriage, why should the process get drawn out, and why should you spend money on lawyers?
 Online divorce is often cheaper, quicker and easier.

-Online divorce can be a perfect option if you want to save money or if you hope to have your divorce quickly finalized so you can get on with your life.
-Preparing documents for divorce online in Michigan is quickly becoming very popular because you can complete the documents in the comfort of your home.
+Online divorce can be a perfect option if you want to save money or hope to have your divorce finalized quickly to get on with your life.
+Preparing documents for divorce online in Michigan is fast becoming very popular because you can complete the documents in the comfort of your home.

 In Michigan, you will typically file with the courthouse in the county in which you currently reside.
-If a petitioner is not currently a resident, but a defendant is, divorce is typically filed in the county where the defendant resides.
+If a petitioner is not currently a resident but a defendant is, divorce is typically filed in the county where the defendant resides.

-The actual filing process is explained in our detailed court-filing instructions that we provide along with your completed divorce forms.
+The actual filing process is explained in our detailed court-filing instructions that we provide, along with your completed divorce forms.
 You can also obtain assistance from your local courthouse by calling or stopping by.